 before her, Underwood became a star in her own right (yet unlike Clarkson has completely escaped association with the Idol brand) and took the Country Music

 world by storm.
-She has since won multiple Grammys and set a benchmark for Idol
+She has since won multiple Grammys and set a yet-to-be-surpassed benchmark for Idol

 - Some Hearts (2005)